AMI-system/object-store-scripts/README.md

 2. [Getting a JASMIN portal account](https://help.jasmin.ac.uk/docs/getting-started/get-jasmin-portal-account/)
 3. [Request “jasmin-login” access](https://help.jasmin.ac.uk/docs/getting-started/get-login-account/) (access to the shared JASMIN servers and the LOTUS batch cluster)

+## Models

+You will need to add the models files to the ./models subdirectory.
+Following this you can pass in:
+- regional_model_path: The path to the regional models wights file
+- regional_map_path: The path to the category map
+- binary_model_path: The path to the binary model weights
+- order_model_path: The path to the binary model weights
+- order_threshold_path: The path to the binary model weights
+- localisation_model_path: The path to the binary model weights

+AMBER team members can find these files on OneDrive.
+Others can contact [Katriona Goldmann](kgoldmann@turing.ac.uk) for the model files.

 ## Conda Environment and Installation